Nandareddy7/Nandareddy7/README.md

 ###

+<p align="left">👋 Hey there!
+I'm Dammuru Nanda Kishore Reddy, a Python Full Stack Developer 🐍 passionate about building functional digital solutions.
+Holding a degree in Civil Engineering from JNTUA - UNIVERSITY and a Diploma from LOYOLA POLYTECHNIC COLLEGE, I've seamlessly transitioned into the world of tech. 🌍

+💼 As a Python Developer Intern at FRONTLINE EDUTECH, I've crafted an engaging quiz application 📝 and contributed to an AI-powered FAQ chatbot 🤖 during my stint at THOPS TECH PVT.
+LTD saw me developing mobile-responsive web applications and optimizing resource management through projects like the Library Management System 📚.

+🛠️ My expertise lies in Python (Django), SQL, HTML/CSS, JavaScript, and Git.
+I'm fluent in English 🇺🇸, Telugu 🇮🇳, and Kannada 🇮🇳.

+🌐 I'm the architect behind a range of impactful projects, including a comprehensive Library Management System 📚, an interactive my very own Dynamic Personal Portfolio website 💼, and a Chat-Bot Ai application 🤖.

+📸 Beyond code, I capture life through photography 📷, find solace in music 🎶, cook up culinary delights 🍳, and enjoy cricket 🏏.

+🌟 Let's collaborate and bring your ideas to fruition.
+From responsive websites to innovative applications, let technology work wonders for you. ✨

-<p align="left">I'm Dammuru Nanda Kishore Reddy, a Python Full Stack Developer passionate about building functional digital solutions.
-I've seamlessly transitioned into the world of tech, My expertise lies in Python (Django), SQL, HTML/CSS, JavaScript, and Git.<br><br>💼 Intern at FRONTLINE EDUTECH | THOPS TECH PVT.
-LTD | I'm the architect behind a range of impactful projects, including a comprehensive Library Management System, an interactive my very own Dynamic Personal Portfolio website, and a Chat-Bot Ai application<br><br>📸 Beyond code, I capture life through photography, find solace in music, cook up culinary delights, and enjoy cricket.</p>
+Feel free to reach out and let's start creating something amazing together! 🚀👋 Hey there!
+I'm Dammuru Nanda Kishore Reddy, a Python Full Stack Developer 🐍 passionate about building functional digital solutions.
+Holding a degree in Civil Engineering from JNTUA - UNIVERSITY and a Diploma from LOYOLA POLYTECHNIC COLLEGE, I've seamlessly transitioned into the world of tech. 🌍 💼 As a Python Developer Intern at FRONTLINE EDUTECH, I've crafted an engaging quiz application 📝 and contributed to an AI-powered FAQ chatbot 🤖 during my stint at THOPS TECH PVT.
+LTD saw me developing mobile-responsive web applications and optimizing resource management through projects like the Library Management System 📚. 🛠️ My expertise lies in Python (Django), SQL, HTML/CSS, JavaScript, and Git.
+I'm fluent in English 🇺🇸, Telugu 🇮🇳, and Kannada 🇮🇳. 🌐 I'm the architect behind a range of impactful projects, including a comprehensive Library Management System 📚, an interactive my very own Dynamic Personal Portfolio website 💼, and a Chat-Bot Ai application 🤖. 📸 Beyond code, I capture life through photography 📷, find solace in music 🎶, cook up culinary delights 🍳, and enjoy cricket 🏏. 🌟 Let's collaborate and bring your ideas to fruition.
+From responsive websites to innovative applications, let technology work wonders for you. ✨ Feel free to reach out and let's start creating something amazing together! 🚀
+Top skills </p>

 ###